stanbaek/ece387/_sources/Labs/Lab6_IMU.md

 # 🔬 Lab6: IMU

+## 📌 Objectives

+- Students should be able to u

-## Purpose
+## 📜 Overview

-In practice, an inertial measurement unit (IMU) device provides orientation, angular velocity, and linear acceleration.
-The [ICM-20648 6-Axis MEMS MotionTracking Device](https://invensense.tdk.com/products/motion-tracking/6-axis/icm-20648/) from TDK includes a 3-axis gyroscope, 3-axis accelerometer, and a Digital Motion Processor (DMP).
-This IMU is integrated on the OpenCR1.0 board, an open source robot controller embedded with an ARM Cortex-M7 processor.
-The OpenCR combines sensor data using an EKF to generate IMU estimates 170 times a second.
+In real-world applications, an Inertial Measurement Unit (IMU) provides essential motion data, including orientation, angular velocity, and linear acceleration.
+The [ICM-20648 6-Axis MEMS MotionTracking Device](https://invensense.tdk.com/products/motion-tracking/6-axis/icm-20648/) from TDK integrates a 3-axis gyroscope, a 3-axis accelerometer, and a Digital Motion Processor (DMP).
+This IMU is embedded in the OpenCR1.0 board, an open-source robot controller featuring an ARM Cortex-M7 processor.
+The OpenCR board uses an Extended Kalman Filter (EKF) to fuse sensor data, generating IMU estimates at a rate of 170 updates per second.

 ```{image} ./figures/IMU.jpg
 :width: 380